ErpNetDocs/webclient/introduction/navigator-features.md

 ### Apply Summary functions

-Using one of four available functions, you can summarize a column's contents to produce hihgly useful statistical insights.
+Using one of four available **[summary functions](https://docs.erp.net/webclient/introduction/my-apps/documents.html#summary)**, you can obtain hihgly useful statistical insights for each column.

-They appear automatically **below** the column itself.
-Summary functions can be applied to **multiple** columns at the same time.
+They appear automatically **below** the column itself and can be applied to **multiple** columns at the same time.

 ![Pictures](pictures/summary.png)